1500+ Families Helped

 The ARISE Model: This model is a strengths-based, collaborative approach that focuses on empowering the individual to make positive changes in their life.

-At Addiction Interventions, we offer free consultations for various types of interventions, including the Johnson and ARISE models as well as others.
+At Family Interventions, we offer free consultations for various types of interventions, including the Johnson and ARISE models as well as others.

 The process of planning an intervention is crucial, but its implementation is the key to its success.
 A well-implemented intervention can provide individuals with the support, encouragement, and resources they need to overcome their addiction and start their journey to recovery.